FOREX-Dollar touches five-month low on rate cut hopes in thin market | Health

 FOREX-Dollar touches five-month low on rate cut hopes in thin market

-The dollar index, which measures the U.S. currency against six rivals, fell to 101.41, its lowest level since July 28.
-The index is on course for a 1.9% drop in 2023 after two straight years of strong gains, driven by the anticipation of Fed rate rises and then the Fed's actual rate increases to battle inflation.
+The dollar index, which measures the U.S. currency against six others, fell to 101.36, its lowest level since July 28.
+The index is on course for a 2% drop in 2023 after two years of strong gains driven by the anticipation of Fed rate rises and then the Fed's actual rate increases to battle inflation.
 "Overall, from a global perspective, I expect markets to remain quiet," said Jens Magnusson, chief economist at SEB.

 "We still have strong equity markets and that is likely to hold through to New Year.
 If nothing happens geopolitically then currency markets will stay fairly calm over the next few days."
-The recent weakness in the dollar - the index is set to clock a second straight month of losses - has been spurred by the markets anticipating Fed rate cuts next year, denting the dollar's appeal.
+The dollar's recent weakness - the index is set to clock a second straight month of losses - has been spurred by markets anticipating Fed rate cuts next year, denting the currency's appeal.

-Markets are now pricing in a 85% chance of a rate cut starting in March 2024, according to CME FedWatch tool, with over 150 basis points of cuts priced in for next year.
-US data showing cooling inflation has emboldened bets on rates easing next year.
+Markets are now pricing in an 85% chance of a rate cut starting in March 2024, according to the CME FedWatch tool, with more than 150 basis points of cuts priced in for next year.
+U.S. data showing cooling inflation has emboldened bets on rates easing next year.

 "Disinflation is proving entrenched (and) expectations are for central banks to pivot next year while growth is still trudging along," said Christopher Wong, a currency strategist at OCBC in Singapore.
 "This paints a goldilocks market that is favourable for risk proxies," such as equities and higher risk currencies.

-Meanwhile, the euro was up 0.1% at $1.1053, having touched a four-month high of $1.1055.
-The single currency is up nearly 3% in the year and is on course for a third straight month of gains, matching the run it had last year.
+Meanwhile, the euro was up almost 0.2% at $1.1061, a more than four-month high.
+The single currency is up more than 3% in the year and on course for a third straight month of gains, matching the run it had last year.
 "Overall, as long as the soft landing narrative is alive and well and there's healthy risk appetite, then I think people will be looking more towards the euro rather than the dollar," said SEB's Magnusson.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)